Extended Breastfeeding

 I couldn’t be more sad to see this news story.
 Not only is it ridiculous (how would they even enforce the two-year age limit; do nursing mother’s need to carry their child’s birth certificate at all times?), it also fails to recognize the non-nutritive benefits of nursing.
 It’s not as simple as saying that toddlers and babies who can eat solid foods should be only eating solids in public.
 Infants and many toddlers have a physical need to suck – it promotes the production of stress-relieving horomones.
 Many studies have shown that normally developed infants have an inherent, biological drive for sucking, and that drive does not just end at a year.

-A study which looked at non-nutritive sucking behaviors in preschool children found that children around the world continue to derive comfort from sucking (fingers, pacifiers, bottles, etc.) in some cases up through the age of 5.On our little island, I often see children walking about with bottles hanging out of their mouths or pacifiers that they remove only to speak (and sometimes not even then).
+A study which looked at non-nutritive sucking behaviors in preschool children [PDF] found that children around the world continue to derive comfort from sucking (fingers, pacifiers, bottles, etc.) in some cases up through the age of 5.On our little island, I often see children walking about with bottles hanging out of their mouths or pacifiers that they remove only to speak (and sometimes not even then).
 I can’t imagine that people would find that sort of comfort acceptable, but not the biological norm that is is breastfeeding.

 Yes, 6 or 7 may seem extreme in our culture, but in terms of human mammals that may not be the case: an anthropological study of the natural age of weaning finds that weaning is always talking in terms of years, not months.
 And even if we might agree that 6 or 7 is extreme, it is cruel and unusual to legislate that a child 2 years and 1 day old is no longer legally able to find comfort at her mother’s breast after falling at the playground.